Safe country of origin

 According to the law, countries can be considered safe if the rule of law in a democratic system and the prevailing political circumstances allow concluding that, in a general and durable manner, there is no persecution or real risk of serious harm, taking into consideration the laws and regulations and the legal practice in that country, the respect for the fundamental rights and freedoms of the ECHR and the principle of non-refoulement and the availability of an effective remedy against violations of these rights and principles.[2]

 After receiving detailed advice from the CGRS, the government approves the list of safe countries of origin upon the proposal of the Secretary of State for Migration and Asylum and the Minister of Foreign Affairs.
 The list must be reviewed annually and can be adjusted.[3]
-The Royal Decree of 7 April 2023 on Safe Countries of Origin removed Georgia from the former list and lists as safe countries of origin: Albania, Bosnia-Herzegovina, Northern-Macedonia, Kosovo, Serbia, Montenegro, and India.[4]
+Belgium approved an updated list of safe countries of origin that is applicable as of 27 May 2024.
+The following countries are currently considered safe countries of origin: Albania, Bosnia and Herzegovina, the Republic of North-Macedonia, Kosovo, Montenegro, Serbia, India and Moldova.
+These are the same countries as those listed in the previous Royal Decree, with the exception of Moldova, which was added to the list in 2024.[4]

 Applicants from safe countries of origin face a higher burden of proof to refute the presumption of the safety of their country of origin, they must present serious reasons explaining why their country cannot be considered safe in their situation.